multivoltage/marilena/README.md

 | marilena.config.js
 │ package.json
 │ input
-│ └──common-en.[variablesType] // common variables for all en emails
-│ └──common-xx.[variablesType] // common variables for all xx emails
-│ └──buy // email name
+│ └──common-en.json // common json variables for all en emails │ └──common-it.yaml // common yaml variables for all it emails │ └──buy // email name
 ││││││└─── index.html
 ││││││└─── en
-│││││││││││└── variables.json
+│││││││││││└── variables.json // json variables for en buy email
 ││││││└─── it
-│││││││││││└── variables.json
+│││││││││││└── variables.yaml // yaml variables for it buy email
 ```

 3 - fill your emails template with MJML syntax